A day-by-day guide to the week's best online theater and dance

 Wednesday 2pm EDT / 7pm BST

 The brainchild of U.K. actor Robert Myles, The Show Must Go Online has been presenting free weekly Zoom readings of every one of Shakespeare’s plays—in what is believed to be the order in which they were written—since the beginning of the shutdown crisis in March.
-The group has now reached the very tail end of the Bard’s oeuvre.
-This week’s penultimate offering is The Tempest, whose story elements include a sorcerer’s revenge, young lovers, a shipwreck, a monster and a fairy slave.
+This week the project reaches the finish line with the history play Henry VIII, which was cowritten with John Fletcher and which may be the least well-known and least frequently performed of all of the Bard’s works.
+(The play ends with the birth of the future Elizabeth I, thus avoiding the nasty rounds of marital strife and beheadings that ensued.)

 Metropolitan Opera: Free Student Stream